IRS Forms

 Two practical notes you will use in review:

-- If your client is okay with a small credit and all their foreign income is passive, the simplified election can save prep time, but it forfeits carryovers.
+• If your client is okay with a small credit and all their foreign income is passive AND reported on a payee statement such as a 1099-DIV or 1099-INT, the simplified election can save prep time (and requires an affirmative election), but it forfeits carryovers.
 Decide early, and document the tradeoff in the file.

 2025 Update, Where The Rules Stand Right Now

-- The IRS’s current public instructions for Form 1116 are the 2024 set, posted and last reviewed on January 7, 2025.
-Use them for 2024 returns and as a reference until the Service posts the next update.
+• The IRS’s current public instructions for Form 1116 are the 2025 set, revised September 16, 2025.
+Use them for 2025 returns and as a reference until the Service posts the next update.

 If your fact pattern touches cloud or digital content transactions, watch sourcing and characterization, since those can affect baskets and limitation.
 Treasury finalized related rules in early 2025 that interact with international provisions, so confirm how your client’s revenues are treated before you fix the basket or limitation.
 Consider a quick technical review if this applies.